Josephson Diode Effect Induced by Valley Polarization in Twisted Bilayer Graphene: III. Tight binding models for twisted bilayer graphene

-Here, the tight-binding model for twisted bilayer graphene used for the calculations of the main text is described in more details.
-With the basis $(c_{A\tau}(\bm{k}),c_{B\tau}(\bm{k}))^T$, we write the tight-binding model as
+Here, the tight binding model for twisted bilayer graphene used for the calculations of the main text is described in more details.
+With the basis $(c_{A\tau}(\bm{k}),c_{B\tau}(\bm{k}))^T$, we write the tight binding model as

 with